katherine-enos-google/spark-on-k8s-operator/docs/quick-start-guide.md

   Normal  SparkApplicationTerminated  4m    spark-operator  SparkApplication spark-pi terminated with state: COMPLETED
 ```

-The operator submits the Spark Pi example to run once it receives an event indicating the `SparkApplication` object was added.
+The operator submits the Spark Pi example to run after it receives an event that indicates the `SparkApplication` object was added.

 ## Configuration

 The operator is typically deployed and run using the Helm chart.
-However, users can still run it outside a Kubernetes cluster and make it talk to the Kubernetes API server of a cluster by specifying path to `kubeconfig`, which can be done using the `-kubeconfig` flag.
+However, users can run the operator outside a Kubernetes cluster and use it to communicate with the Kubernetes API server of a cluster by specifying a path to `kubeconfig`.
+To do so, use the `-kubeconfig` flag.

 The operator uses multiple workers in the `SparkApplication` controller.
-The number of worker threads are controlled using command-line flag `-controller-threads` which has a default value of 10.
+The number of worker threads is controlled using the command-line flag `-controller-threads`, which has a default value of 10.

-The operator enables cache resynchronization so periodically the informers used by the operator will re-list existing objects it manages and re-trigger resource events.
-The resynchronization interval in seconds can be configured using the flag `-resync-interval`, with a default value of 30 seconds.
+The operator enables cache resynchronization, a process in which the informers that are used by the operator periodically re-list the existing objects that it manages and re-trigger resource events.
+The resynchronization interval is specified in seconds and can be configured using the flag `-resync-interval`.
+The default value is 30 seconds.

-By default, the operator will install the [CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) for the custom resources it manages.
-This can be disabled by setting the flag `-install-crds=false`, in which case the CustomResourceDefinitions can be installed manually using `kubectl apply -f manifest/spark-operator-crds.yaml`.
+By default, the operator installs [CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) for the custom resources it manages.
+This can be disabled by setting the flag `-install-crds=false`.
+To manually install CustomResourceDefinitions, use the command `kubectl apply -f manifest/spark-operator-crds.yaml`.

 The mutating admission webhook is an **optional** component and can be enabled or disabled using the `-enable-webhook` flag, which defaults to `false`.

-By default, the operator will manage custom resource objects of the managed CRD types for the whole cluster.
-It can be configured to manage only the custom resource objects in a specific namespace with the flag `-namespace=<namespace>`
+By default, the operator manages the custom resource objects of the managed CRD types for the whole cluster.
+You can configure the operator to manage the custom resource objects in a specific namespace with the flag `-namespace=<namespace>`

 ## Upgrade

-To upgrade the the operator, e.g., to use a newer version container image with a new tag, run the following command with updated parameters for the Helm release:
+To upgrade the operator, in other words, to use a later version container image with a different tag, run the following command with updated parameters for the Helm release:

 ```bash
 $ helm upgrade <YOUR-HELM-RELEASE-NAME> --set operatorImageName=org/image --set operatorVersion=newTag
 ```

-Refer to the Helm [documentation](https://docs.helm.sh/helm/#helm-upgrade) for more details on `helm upgrade`.
+For detailed information about the `helm upgrade` process, see the Helm [documentation](https://docs.helm.sh/helm/#helm-upgrade).

 ## About the Spark Job Namespace

-The Spark Job Namespace value defines the namespace(s) where `SparkApplications` can be deployed.
-The Helm chart value for the Spark Job Namespace is `sparkJobNamespace`, and its default value is `""`, as defined in the Helm chart's [README](https://github.com/helm/charts/blob/master/incubator/sparkoperator/README.md).
-Note that in the [Kubernetes apimachinery](https://github.com/kubernetes/kubernetes/tree/master/staging/src/k8s.io/apimachinery) project, the constants `NamespaceAll` and `NamespaceNone` are both defined as the empty string.
+The Spark Job Namespace value defines one or more namespaces where `SparkApplications` can be deployed.
+The Helm chart value for the Spark Job Namespace is `sparkJobNamespace`; its default value is defined as `""` in the Helm chart's [README](https://github.com/helm/charts/blob/master/incubator/sparkoperator/README.md).
+Note that in the [Kubernetes apimachinery](https://github.com/kubernetes/kubernetes/tree/master/staging/src/k8s.io/apimachinery) project, the constants `NamespaceAll` and `NamespaceNone` are both defined to be an empty string.
 In this case, the empty string represents `NamespaceAll`.
 When set to `""`, the Spark Operator supports deploying `SparkApplications` to all namespaces.
-The Helm chart will create a service account in the namespace where the spark-operator is deployed, but Helm skips setting up the RBAC for driver pods of your `SparkApplications` to be able to manipulate executor pods.
-In order to successfully deploy `SparkApplications`, you will need to ensure the driver pod's service account meets the criteria described in the [service accounts for driver pods](#about-the-service-account-for-driver-pods) section.
+The Helm chart creates a service account in the namespace where the spark-operator is deployed, but Helm does not set up the RBAC that is required to allow the driver pods of your `SparkApplications` to manipulate executor pods.
+To successfully deploy `SparkApplications`, make sure the driver pod's service account meets the criteria described in the [service accounts for driver pods](#about-the-service-account-for-driver-pods) section.

-On the other hand, if you installed the operator using the Helm chart and overrode the `sparkJobNamespace` to some other, pre-existing namespace, the Helm chart will create the necessary service account and RBAC in the specified namespace.
+Conversely, if you install the operator using the Helm chart and override `sparkJobNamespace` with a different pre-existing namespace, the Helm chart creates the necessary service account and RBAC in the specified namespace.

 The Spark Operator uses the Spark Job Namespace to identify and filter relevant events for the `SparkApplication` CRD.
-If you specify a namespace for Spark Jobs, and then submit a SparkApplication resource to another namespace, the Spark Operator will filter out the event, and the resource will not get deployed.
-If you don't specify a namespace, the Spark Operator will see `SparkApplication` events for all namespaces, and will deploy them to the namespace requested in the create call.
+If you specify a namespace for Spark Jobs and then submit a SparkApplication resource to another namespace, the Spark Operator filters out the event, and the resource is not deployed.
+If you do not specify a namespace, the Spark Operator identifies `SparkApplication` events for all namespaces and deploys them to the namespace requested in the create call.

 ## About the Service Account for Driver Pods

-A Spark driver pod need a Kubernetes service account in the pod's namespace that has permissions to create, get, list, and delete executor pods, and create a Kubernetes headless service for the driver.
+A Spark driver pod requires a Kubernetes service account in the pod's namespace that has permissions to create, get, list, and delete executor pods, as well as to create a Kubernetes headless service for the driver.
 The driver will fail and exit without the service account, unless the default service account in the pod's namespace has the needed permissions.
-To submit and run a `SparkApplication` in a namespace, please make sure there is a service account with the permissions in the namespace and set `.spec.driver.serviceAccount` to the name of the service account.
-Please refer to [spark-rbac.yaml](../manifest/spark-rbac.yaml) for an example RBAC setup that creates a driver service account named `spark` in the `default` namespace, with a RBAC role binding giving the service account the needed permissions.
+To submit and run a `SparkApplication` in a namespace, make sure there is a service account with the required permissions in the namespace and set `.spec.driver.serviceAccount` to the name of the service account.
+For an example RBAC setup that creates a driver service account named `spark` in the `default` namespace, with a RBAC role binding that gives the service account the needed permissions, see [spark-rbac.yaml](../manifest/spark-rbac.yaml).

 ## Enable Metric Exporting to Prometheus

-The operator exposes a set of metrics via the metric endpoint to be scraped by `Prometheus`.
-The Helm chart by default installs the operator with the additional flag to enable metrics (`-enable-metrics=true`) as well as other annotations used by Prometheus to scrape the metric endpoint.
+The operator exposes a set of metrics using the metric endpoint to be scraped by `Prometheus`.
+By default, the Helm chart installs the operator with the additional flag to enable metrics (`-enable-metrics=true`) as well as other annotations used by Prometheus to scrape the metric endpoint.
 To install the operator  **without** metrics enabled, pass the appropriate flag during `helm install`:

 ```bash
 $ helm install incubator/sparkoperator --namespace spark-operator --set enableMetrics=false